marxin/texi2rst-generated/sphinx/gccint/rtl-representation/flags-in-an-rtl-expression.rst

   Stored in the ``unchanging`` field and printed as :samp:`/u`.

-  .. index:: PREFETCH_SCHEDULE_BARRIER_P

-  .. index:: prefetch and /v

-  .. index:: volatile, in prefetch
+  .. index:: PREFETCH_SCHEDULE_BARRIER_P, prefetch and /v, volatile, in prefetch

 :samp:`PREFETCH_SCHEDULE_BARRIER_P ({x})`
   In a ``prefetch``, indicates that the prefetch is a scheduling barrier.
   No other INSNs will be moved over it.
   Stored in the ``volatil`` field and printed as :samp:`/v`.

-  .. index:: REG_FUNCTION_VALUE_P

-  .. index:: reg and /i

-  .. index:: return_val, in reg
+  .. index:: REG_FUNCTION_VALUE_P, reg and /i, return_val, in reg

 :samp:`REG_FUNCTION_VALUE_P ({x})`
   Nonzero in a ``reg`` if it is the place in which this function's